Jake Hess: Book

 In 1995, Hess's autobiography, Nothin' but Fine: The Music and the Gospel According to Jake Hess, was published by Buckland Press.

 Death

 Hess died January 4, 2004, in Opelika, Alabama after suffering a heart attack December 14, 2003, just days after a performance in Atlanta, Georgia.

 He was survived by a daughter, two sons, 10 grandchildren, one great-grandchild and a sister.
+Hess' wife Joyce died on September 23, 2000 aged 69.